drigger091/SQL_project-portflio/README.md

 Queries are  provided in the Covid_analyis_report(portfilio).sql file.
 The Covid_death xlsx , Covid_vaccinations xlsx file has been added to the database and queries are generated .

 The necessary queries for Tableau are provided in the tableau_project folder and the data sets as well.
-They are used to generate the visualizations
+They are used to generate the visualizations.
+The queries are numbered according to the corresponding table number

 The entire Visualization is there on the tableau File(Covid_data_analysis.twbx)
 ## License